petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/bundling-resources-in-a-javascript-import-map-entry-client-extension.md

 - Liferay SaaS
 uuid: 751942b6-8d8b-4658-b4d4-9a835cd7144e
 ---
-# Using a JavaScript Import Map Entry Client Extension
+# Bundling Resources in a JavaScript Import Map Entry Client Extension

 {bdg-secondary}`Liferay 7.4 2023.Q1+/GA92+`

-You can use JavaScript import map entry client extensions to make JavaScript code or resources available to any page rendered in a Liferay instance.
+JavaScript import map entry client extensions make JavaScript code or resources available to any page rendered in a Liferay instance.
+When you need to include JavaScript code or resouces from multiple locations, you can bundle them in one client extension in your Liferay workspace.

 Define and export code in the client extension with a specifier that the [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) in Liferay provides to anything that imports it.
 For example, you can bundle a library like [jQuery](https://jquery.com/) into the client extension, and then import it into a fragment's code to use it.

 Start making JavaScript import map entry client extensions with one from the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace).